lifeofbry19/cv-project/README.md

 This is a resume builder app that allows the user to simply input information about their work experience and education and have a nicely styled resume created for them.

 The project is built with React and uses CSS for styling.
+There is a live demo of the project available to try out [here](https://cv-project-beta.vercel.app/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).